Every story has a beginning. Your character’s Background

 reveals where you came from, how you became an adventurer, and your place in the world.
 Your Fighter

 might have been a courageous knight or a grizzled soldier.
 Your Wizard

 could have been a sage or an artisan.
 Your rogue might have gotten by as a guild thief or commanded audiences as a jester.

 describes and start adventuring?
 Where did you get the money to purchase your starting gear, or, if you come from a wealthy Background

 of your class?
 What sets you apart from ordinary people who share your background?

 gives a character proficiency in two Skills

 give a character proficiency with one or more tools (detailed in “Equipment

 If a character would gain the same proficiency from two different sources, he or she can choose a different proficiency of the same kind (skill or tool) instead.

 beyond those given by race.
 See “Languages.”

-provides a package of starting Equipment
+provides a package of Starting Equipment

 .
-If you use the optional rule to spend coin on gear, you do not receive the starting Equipment
+If you use the optional rule to spend coin on gear, you do not receive the Starting Equipment

-from your background.
+from your Background

 .
 You can pick characteristics, roll dice to determine them randomly, or use the suggestions as Inspiration

-for characteristics of your own Creation
+for characteristics of your own creation.

 or spend coin on gear as described in the Equipment

 section.
 (If you spend coin, you can’t also take the equipment package suggested for your class.)
 Finally, choose two personality traits, one ideal, one bond, and one flaw.
-If you can’t find a feature that matches your desired background, work with your GM to create one.
+If you can’t find a feature that matches your desired Background